 While Ohio does not require that employers provide disability benefits, the state does have its own law regarding continuation of coverage.

-While all covered Ohio employers must comply with Federal COBRA law (employers with 20 or more employees), employers who are not covered by federal law may still be covered under Ohio COBRA law, otherwise referred to as Ohio mini-COBRA.
+While all covered Ohio employers must comply with Federal COBRA law (employers with 20 or more employees), employers not covered by federal law may still be covered under Ohio COBRA law, otherwise referred to as Ohio mini-COBRA.

-Covered employers can register their business by going to the Department of Job & Family Services.
+Covered employers can register the business by going to the Department of Job & Family Services.
 The employer is also responsible for reporting liability as soon as one or more employees are in covered employment.

 Employers must submit an Application for Ohio Workers’ Compensation Coverage (U-3) along with a $120 (minimum) non-refundable application fee in order to gain coverage with the state.